onsclom/async-chess/README.md

 ## why

-i wanted to make a rad, free, open-source game. i thought this was a fun game idea.
+i want to make a rad, free, open-source game. i think this is a fun game idea.

 ## development